MpStyle/microservicetoolkit/README.md

 ## How to release a new versione :rocket:

 To release a new version of the package:
-1. Update the version in the `mpstyle.microservice.toolkit.csproj` file.
+1. Update the version in the `microservice.toolkit.core.csproj` file.
 3. Draft a release on [GitHub](https://github.com/MpStyle/microservicetoolkit/releases)

 ## License :bookmark_tabs: